 - had an adverse decision direction or order made by a court or tribunal for a breach of a designated building law, work health and safety law or the Migration Act 1958

-- been required to pay any amounts under an adjudication certificate (provided in accordance with a law relating to the security of payments that are due to persons in respect of building work) or owed any unsatisfied judgement debts (including by any related entity) to a building contractor or building industry participant
+- been required to pay any amounts under an adjudication certificate (provided in accordance with a law relating to the security of payments that are due to persons in respect of building work) or owed any unsatisfied judgement debts (including by any related entity) to a or

 - require the subcontractor to update the details referred to above every six months for the duration of your contract with the subcontractor

 - ensure compliance by subcontractors with rules about only using products on the project that comply with relevant Australian standards:

 - Your contract with the (or the contractor that engaged you on the project) will state that you must use only products that comply with the relevant Australian standards published by, or on behalf of, Standards Australia.

 - You will be able to meet this obligation if you enter a contract with a subcontractor in which they agree to this same requirement.
 Relevant contract clauses are contained in the Model Clauses Type B .